CompeyDev/touch-grass-reminder/README.md

 <br />

-A client-side quilt/fabric mod which warns players when they have been excessively playing Minecraft, to go outside and touch grass.
+A client-side quilt mod which warns players when they have been excessively playing Minecraft, to go outside and touch grass.
 [Studies](https://www.health.harvard.edu/blog/the-health-effects-of-too-much-gaming-2020122221645) have shown the negative impacts of excessive gaming on the brain.

 # Features